-Since at the time, Political Science was not a major, Webb decided on Mass Communications because it was an outlet for his interest in government and public policy.
-“In the line of work I am a part of learning how to control the message is imperative.”
-Webb credits former professor Liz Colton for giving him that insight, “she saw that I was politically active and saw that it would help me in my future endeavors.”
+Since political science was not a major when he attended Shenandoah, Webb selected mass communications as his major because it was an outlet for his interest in government and public policy.
+“In the line of work I am a part of, learning how to control the message is imperative.”
+Webb credits former professor Liz Colton for giving him that insight, as “she saw that I was politically active and saw that it would help me in my future endeavors.”

-Before Webb left Shenandoah as an undergraduate, he was able to hold three major internships.
-One in the Virginia State Senate clerk’s office and two on Capitol Hill.
-One of his Hill internships was with former Virginia Senator Chuck Robb which lead to his first position full-time Capitol Hill.
+Before Webb left Shenandoah as an undergraduate, he completed three major Internships – one in the Virginia State Senate clerk’s office and two on Capitol Hill.
+One of his internships on Capitol Hill was with former Virginia Senator Chuck Robb, which lead to his first full-time position on Capitol Hill.

-Webb has worked as an Assistant Director of Admissions at the University of Mary Washington.
+Webb has worked as a senior recruiter at Bowie State University and an assistant director of admissions at the University of Mary Washington.
 He was previously employed by Shenandoah University in the admissions and alumni affairs offices.
 In his position with Alumni Affairs, under the management of Mike Hatfield ’97, Webb created the Alumni Tailgate as well a senior favorite, Grad Bash.
-Currently, Webb is the Senior Recruiter at Bowie State University.
+Webb recently took a position as an assistant director of undergraduate admissions at The George Washington University.

 As an active member in the political arena, former Governor Mark Warner appointed Webb to the Department of Correctional Education (DCE) board in 2004.
 Webb rose to the chairmanship in 2010 a position that he held until 2012.
 As the chairperson, he oversaw the educational system in correctional facilities across the Commonwealth.
 Webb believes that education can change people’s lives.
 “When inmates can learn new skills while incarcerated or obtain their GED they are more likely not to fall back into a life of crime.”
 While, on the board, Webb saw all of the juvenile high school systems become accredited, “some of these kids have made mistakes that shouldn’t ruin their lives.”
 While still participating on the DCE Webb also was elected in 2008 to the Falls Church City Council, becoming the first openly gay, African-American elected official in the Commonwealth of Virginia.

-The Virginia Leadership Institute, a nonpartisan foundation, focused on increasing the number of black elected and appointed officials in Virginia honored Webb as one of their “Top Leaders Under 40” in 2014.
+In 2013, Webb was elected to the Falls Church City School Board and was reelected in 2017.
+He is currently in his second year of serving as chair of the school board.
+The Virginia Leadership Institute, a nonpartisan foundation focused on increasing the number of black elected and appointed officials in Virginia, honored Webb as one of their “Top Leaders Under 40” in 2014.
 Webb was recognized for his many years of community service at both the local and state level.

-Webb has stayed in close contact with the University over the years and looks forward to being on the Alumni Board for the next three years.
+Webb has stayed in close contact with the university over the years and looks forward to being on the Alumni Board for the next three years.
 “I always love coming back to Winchester for Shenandoah events or business.”
-Webb also hopes that more alumni will stay active in the Shenandoah community, “where would you be without Shenandoah?
+Webb also challenges more alumni to stay active in the Shenandoah community – “Where would you be without Shenandoah?
 As an alum, you still have a voice.”